andy-goryachev-oracle/Test/doc/InputMap/InputMapV3-Discussion.md

 This document captures discussion around the [InputMap](InputMapV3.md) proposal (in no particular order).

+## FunctionTag or String Action name?

+The `FunctionTag` class can be replaced by the String "action name", losing some degree of type safety, while making it somewhat easier to understand.
+The action names can be declared at the specific Control level, for example `TextArea.SELECT_ALL`.

 ## Functionality of a Control with a null skin